 Bailiffs will often give you an opportunity to claim these exemptions when they first show up at your rental unit.
 If your belongings are taken before you have a chance to claim your exemptions, contact the bailiff company right away.
 You must claim your exemptions within two days of the date you found out that your property was seized.

-- Residential Tenancy Act Part 4 Division 2 – Orders of Possession
+- RTA Part 4 Division 2 – Orders of Possession

-- Residential Tenancy Act Part 5 Division 3 – Enforcement of Director’s Order
+- RTA Part 5 Division 3 – Enforcement of Director’s Order

-- Residential Tenancy Act Part 6 Division 2.1 – Administrative Penalties
+- RTA Part 6 Division 2.1 – Administrative Penalties

 - Court Order Enforcement Act Section 71 – Type of Personal Property Exempt from Seizure